Skip to main content

 The CrowdStrike device option is available on the Context Library tab.
 If you want the CrowdStrike table to populate automatically with device data from a CrowdStrike source, you must onboard the CrowdStrike context table in one of the following ways:

-• Via the Exabeam Ingester for CrowdStrike – You can use the ingester add-on license to ingest the data directly from your CrowdStrike source and make it available for processing in a Context Management table.
+• Via the Exabeam Ingester for CrowdStrike – You can use the ingester add-on license to ingest the data directly from your CrowdStrike source.
+Make sure that you have both the New-Scale Analytics Exabeam license and the Ingester for CrowdStrike add-on.
+Data will be ingested directly from your CrowdStrike source and will be available for processing in a Context Management table.
+For more information about add-on licenses, see Add Ons in the Exabeam Security Operations Platform Guide.

 Note